TheImagingSource/tiscamera/doc/pages/building.rst

 Getting the code
 ================

-To get the code execute:
+To get the code, execute:

 ```
 git clone --recursive https://github.com/TheImagingSource/tiscamera.git
 ```

-This requires that git is installed.
+This requires that git be installed.

 .. _configuring: